top of page

 Length: 29.8 cm

-The upper surface is cut with a row of 9 oval ink wells on the right of the palette.
+The upper surface is carved with a row of 9 oval inkwells to the right of the palette.
 There are two longer and narrower ink wells in the left corner.
-These wells bear traces of the red, yellow and black pigments used by the owner.
-A column of inscription, set within a recess, starts with the title 'outline draughtsman (sesh-qed)', but the name of the individual has been erased (other than the male
+These wells show traces of the red, yellow and black pigments used by the owner.
+A column of inscription set in a recess begins with the title 'outline draughtsman (sesh-qed)', but the name of the individual has been erased (except for the masculine determinative).
+Below the pen slit, a horizontal inscription reads 'the outline draughtsman, Min-nakht, true of voice'.

-Pigment samples
+Pigment Samples

 EA 5563, EA 5568-9

-Small pieces of Egyptian pigments.
+Small pieces of Egyptian pigment.

 Ostrakon of a goose on her nest